isomerpages/moe-ast-moehc/_school-histories/Schools/Woodlands Secondary School.md

 In 1999, Woodlands Secondary School became single-session.
 In 2003, it underwent PRIME upgrading and was designated as an Innovation Centre.
 The entrance of the school was shifted to face a less busy road, and the address of the school changed to 11 Marsiling Road.
 In 2006, a new school vision, ‘Weave, Dream, Lead’, was adopted as the school progressed to new peaks of excellence in educating each Woodlander that joins its ranks.

 In 2012, the school celebrated its 30th anniversary and attained the Singapore Quality Class award.
-It also welcomed the addition of an indoor sports hall and a synthetic turf field.
+It also welcomed the addition of an indoor sports hall and a synthetic turf field.&nbsp;

 In 2015, Woodlands Secondary School was accorded the Applied Learning Programme, ‘Real Food, Real Science’, and the Learning for Life Programme, ‘Active Global Citizens Programme’.

 The school crafted its new vision, mission and values in 2018.
-The new vision, ‘Every Woodlander a Gift to Society’, speaks of its aspiration of being a hope-building school that enables success for all.
+The new vision, ‘Every Woodlander a Gift to Society’, speaks of its aspiration of being a hope-building school that enables success for all.&nbsp;

 Principals:<br>
 \- Mrs Jayam Narayanaswamy (1982–1986)<br>